 The breakthrough (1990) Jaap Zwier

 This painting in an ornament frame is called The breakthrough and is a design by Jaap Zwier.
-The work is on the corner of the Zwaanshals and the Woelwijkstraat.
-The breakthrough is a homage to boxer Leen Jansen.
-The name of the work was invented by people in the neighborhood.
-Jaap Zwier wanted to make a design that fits the neighborhood, because most Rotterdam boxers come from the Oude Noorden or from Crooswijk.
-To make the painting of the boxing fist through the wall as realistic as possible, Zwier had the scene executed in real life.
-He built a wall for hours with a hole in it, until the hole was pleasing to him.
-He then asked someone to pose by standing behind the wall and putting his arm and hand with boxing glove through the hole.
-While Zwiers was taking the photos, a woman constantly had to throw stones at the wall for a lifelike imitation of the breakthrough.
-When the photo was successful, Zwiers sent it to an advertising agency that specialized in outdoor paintings.
-The photo was projected on the ornamental frame and executed by specialized painters.
-Twenty years later, the work of art was in poor condition due to wind and weather.
-Due to a large-scale restructuring of the Oude Noorden, many facades were renovated.
-Havensteder (the former PWS) and Sonor took the initiative to refill existing ornament lists and approached CBK Rotterdam for this.
-That is why this painting has been restored in 2011 by Atelier Leo Mineur.
+The work is located on the corner of Zwaanshals and Woelwijkstraat.
+The breakthrough is a tribute to boxer Leen Jansen.
+The name of the work was coined by people in the neighborhood.
+Jaap Zwier wanted to make a design that suits the neighborhood, because most Rotterdam boxers come from the Oude Noorden or Crooswijk.
+In order to render the painting of the punching fist through the wall as realistic as possible, Zwier had the scene performed in real life.
+He spent hours building a wall with a hole in it, until the hole was to his liking.
+Then he asked someone to pose by standing behind the wall and put his arm and hand with a boxing glove through the hole.
+While Zwiers took the photos, a woman had to constantly throw stones at the wall to recreate the breakthrough as lifelike as possible.
+When the photo was successful, Zwiers sent it to an advertising agency that specialized in exterior paintings.
+The photo was projected onto the ornamental frame and executed by specialized painters.
+Twenty years later, the work of art had deteriorated due to wind and weather.
+Many facades were renovated due to a large-scale restructuring of the Oude Noorden.
+Havensteder (the former PWS) and Sonor took the initiative to fill in existing ornamental lists again and approached CBK Rotterdam for this.
+This painting was therefore restored in 2011 by Atelier Leo Mineur.

 Gooseneck 317, 3035 KJ Rotterdam, Netherlands